thelfer/tfel-doc/MFrontUserDays/TwelfthUserDay/Agenda/talks.md

 # Simulation of Static Strain Ageing and prediction of its impact on the fracture toughness properties of C-Mn steel welds

 - Ronan Riverie
+  - Université de Lyon, INSA Lyon, MATEIS – UMR CNRS 5510 F-69621 Villeurbanne Cedex, France
   - CEA Saclay, DES, ISAS, DM2S, SEMT, LISN, 91191 Gif-sur-Yvette, France
+- Déborah Clément
+  - Université Paris-Saclay, CEA, Service d'Etudes Mécaniques et Thermiques (SEMT), 91191, Gif-sur-Yvette, France
+- Ghassen Ben Salem
+  - Framatome, Ingénierie mécanique (DTIM), 92084 Paris la Défense Cedex, France
+- Stéphane Marie
+  - Framatome, Ingénierie mécanique (DTIM), 92084 Paris la Défense Cedex, France
+- Véronique Massardier
+  - Université de Lyon, INSA Lyon, MATEIS – UMR CNRS 5510 F-69621 Villeurbanne Cedex, France
+- Sylvain Dancette
+  - Université de Lyon, INSA Lyon, MATEIS – UMR CNRS 5510 F-69621 Villeurbanne Cedex, France

+As-welded C-Mn steel joints from the Main Steam Lines (MSLs) of Pressurised Water Reactors (PWRs) are sensitive to Static Strain Ageing (SSA).
+At the microstructural scale, this phenomenon relies on the segregation of nitrogen solutes to dislocations during an ageing heat treatment subsequent to a prestraining mechanical treatment.
+Macroscopically, the resulting dislocation pinning affects the overall tensile behaviour, leading to material hardening and the manifestation of plastic instabilities, specifically the Lüders phenomenon.

+Capitalising on the extensive experimental campaign, comprising tensile and fracture toughness test data, a dedicated phenomenological transferability framework was developed to numerically predict, via Finite Element (FE) simulations, the impact of SSA on the risk of brittle failure using the Beremin model.
+This approach required indirectly accounting for the thermomechanical history across each metallurgical state: as-welded, strained and strain aged, via the integration of the local stress field governed by a specific constitutive law.

+The effects of SSA on the material behaviour were modelled using the elastic-viscoplastic KEMC framework, which includes an extra ageing-induced hardening contribution governed by the relaxation of an internal ageing time to phenomenologically account for solute segregation at dislocations.
+This model was further updated to accommodate the peculiar responses exhibited following the complex prestraining mechanical history through the incorporation of nonlinear kinematic hardening.
+The local constitutive integration was implemented in MFront to be used in the Cast3M global FE solver.
+A dedicated three-step calibration process for the KEMC law, relying on tailored optimisation methods, was implemented to first fit the global hardening behaviour before identifying the ageing parameters that dictate both the Lüders peak and plateau, and finally calibrate the definitive hardening rule that drives the apparent macroscopic yield drop observed on the load-CMOD response for the strained state relative to the as-welded state.
+Finally, parameter identification and subsequent application of the Beremin model successfully reproduced the general isolated embrittlement effects induced by prestraining and the ageing heat treatment, yet the numerical predictions were found to be overly conservative.

 # « D’AMITEX à AMITEX* : des microstructures aux structures simples »